Business Options for Non-Business Students

 Prerequisites & notes

-NOTE: Students who have received credit for this topic under a COMM 499 number may not take this course for credit.
+Students who have received credit for the topic JMSB/MBA Community Services Initiative under an MBA 695 number may not take this course for credit.

 This course provides an overview of financial management and introduces the basic terms as well as the role finance plays in the firm and in markets.
 Specifically, this course covers the following topics: the importance of a working knowledge of finance to non-business students; the role of the financial manager; the differences between accounting income and cash flow, and between book value and market value; the role of interest rates in our economy; the interpretation of financial ratios; the concept of time value of money; and making financial decisions.